 4. Drain Covers

-If you want to avoid golf ball-sized cockroaches and sewer smells, you’ll want to get some of these.
+If you want to prevent golf ball-sized flying cockroaches and sewer smells coming into your living space, you’ll want to get some of these.

-Jungle equals hot and humid for at least 6 months out of the year!
-Ventilate your home as much as possible unless you want fur to grow on your clothes, shoes and other household items.
+Jungle living equals hot and humid for at least 6 months out of the year!
+Ventilate your home as much as possible to protect your clothes, shoes and other household items.
 Using these moisture absorbing bags inside closets and other closed spaces helps to absorb excess humidity and to protect your items from musty odors and mold.

-These room dehumidifiers work really well too and you’ll be amazed when you go to empty the little water collection tank how much moisture it removed from the room!
+Room dehumidifiers work really well and you’ll be amazed when you empty the water collection tank how much moisture they remove!

 Make sure your outlets are grounded and wired correctly with a polarity tester or hire a qualified electrician to do so.